MightyThinker/my-learning-path/01_Database-Explained.md

 ### Relational Model
 1. **Data Integrity:** It means no orphaned record exists and it can be achieved using primary key and foreign key.
-2. **Reduced Redundancy:** It minimized duplication.
+2. **Reduced Redundancy:** It minimizes duplication.
 It ensures consistent data.
 It can be achieved using normalization.
 3. **Flexibility in Query:** It provides declarative way to retrieve and manipulate data without changing design.